Daniele Proch

-Daniele Proch (born November 8, 1996) is an Italian professional footballer who currently plays as a forward for Caldiero Terme in Italy's Serie D.
+Daniele Proch (born 8 November 1996) is an Italian professional footballer who plays as a forward for Breno in Italy's Serie D.

 Career

 College

 Proch played college soccer at Catawba College in 2016.
 In his one season there he recorded 8 goals and 7 assists in 16 games, he was also named South Atlantic Conference Freshman of the Year.

 In 2017, Proch transferred to Duke University, where he scored 28 goals and recorded 9 assists over three seasons with the Blue Devils.
 In his junior year, he was named to the second team of the NCAA Men's Soccer All-American Team.

 Professional

 Proch began his soccer career in the academy of U.S. Baone, before joining the academy of F.C.
 Südtirol, in Italy's Serie C. He spent two years on loan with U.S. Dro in Serie D playing 57 games and scoring 7 goals, before moving to the United States in the summer of 2016.

-After going undrafted in the 2020 MLS SuperDraft, Proch signed with North Carolina FC of the USL Championship on February 6, 2020.
-He made his debut for the side on March 7, 2020, as a substitute in their match against Louisville City FC.
+After going undrafted in the 2020 MLS SuperDraft, Proch signed with North Carolina FC of the USL Championship on 6 February 2020.
+He made his debut for the side on 7 March 2020, as a substitute in their match against Louisville City FC.

-On December 10, 2020, Proch signed with Caldiero Terme of Italy's Serie D.
+On 10 December 2020, Proch signed with Caldiero Terme of Italy's Serie D.